rcketscientist/curator/app/README.md

-# Rawdroid is an android project that brings raw image decode and workflow capabilities
+# Curator is an android project that brings raw image decode and workflow capabilities